elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

             ( model, Cmd.none )
 ```

-So far so good.
-We now have the ability to move our character to the left and
+We now have the ability to move our character to the left and the right on the
-the right on the screen.
-It's great that we've already managed to add some
+screen.
+It's great that we've already managed to add some interactivity to our
-interactivity to our game, but keep in mind that we're taking some shortcuts
+game, but keep in mind that we're taking some shortcuts for now.
+As we
-for now.
-As we continue, it will be nice to account for our character's
+continue, it will be nice to account for our character's acceleration instead
-acceleration instead of just manually pushing the position around using pixel
+of manually pushing the position around using pixel values.
+We'll work towards
-values.
-We'll work towards adding more complex behaviors, but for now let's
+adding more complex behaviors, but for now let's continue adding some basic
-continue adding some basic game elements.
+game elements.

 ## Collecting Items

-We now have the ability to move our character to the left and right, and we
+We can move our character to the left and right, and we already added an item
-already added an item that our character should be able to pick up.
-Currently,
+that our character will be able to pick up.
+Currently, our character can move
-our character can move over to the item, but nothing really happens when we get
+over to the item, but nothing happens when we get there.
-there.

 What we'd like to do at this point is to be able to move the character to the
 item, increment our score, and spawn a new item.